Grieving family of young girl shot dead by Myanmar's military forced into hiding

 "When we got to the cemetery, a few people were there so we had to hide her body, we had to wait until they were gone and only when no one was around could we bury her."

 The family have been unable to mourn the young child properly.
-Instead, they have been forced to leave their home and keep watching over their shoulders, terrified they may be picked up by junta forces.
+Instead, they have been forced to leave their ho

-"It's not surprising at all that soldiers are also willing to seize protesters' bodies to short circuit efforts to mourn them, and recognize them as martyrs," said Phil Robertson, deputy Asia director at Human Rights Watch.